fortytwoservices/public-docs.fortytwo.io/docs/Self Hosted Runners/github-vmss.md

 To configure, you need to follow the three steps below:

 1. Configuring the Virtual Machine Scale Set
-2. Configuring the VMSS instances to auto-register to GitHub
+2. Configuring the VMSS instances to automatically register to GitHub
 3. Testing the self hosted runner (Not really required)

 ## Step 1 - Configuring the Virtual Machine Scale Set